chidubemokeke/Subgraph-Masterclass--Beginner/README.md

 - Fields:
   - id: A unique identifier for each account, usually the account address.
   - sentTransfers: A list of Transfer entities where this account is the sender.
-  - receivedTransfers: A list of Transfer entities where this account is the receiver.
+  - receivedTransfers: A list of transfer entities where this account is the receiver.
   - totalSent: The total amount sent by this account, represented as a BigInt.
-  - totalReceived: The total amount received by this account, represented as a BigInt.
+  - totalReceived: The total amount received by this account.
   - sentCount: The number of transfers sent by this account.
     -receivedCount: The number of transfers received by this account.
 - Derived Fields:
-  - @derivedFrom(field: "from"): This directive indicates that the sentTransfers field should be populated based on the from field of the Transfer entity.
+  - @derivedFrom(field: "from"): This directive indicates that the sentTransfers field should be populated based on the from the field of the transfer entity.
   - @derivedFrom(field: "to"): This directive indicates that the receivedTransfers field should be populated based on the to field of the Transfer entity.

 ### Step 4: YAML Configuration (`subgraph.yaml`)